koisto/ipstack/README.md

 ## Demo Application
 Ipstack comes with a demo application that can be run on the host machine.
 This is the default target for the makefile.
 Helper scripts are used to setup the environment so that the IP stack in the demo application can interact with the kernel space IP stack.

 The helper scripts use [socat](https://linux.die.net/man/1/socat) to setup a psuedo terminal (/dev/pty/...) with the demo application attached to one end.
 Explicit file descriptors are used in the demo application to receive traffic from the pty so that stdout can still be used for monitoring the application.
 The scripts then configure use [slattach](https://linux.die.net/man/8/slattach) to enable the SLIP driver on the the psuedo terminal.
-Final ifconfig is used to setup on the interface.
+Finally ifconfig is used to setup on the interface.

 In order to start the demo:
 ```